Positional Bias in Long-Document Ranking: Impact, Assessment, and Mitigation: Ranking with Cross-Encoding Long-Document Models

+Full-attention models include JINABert \cite{gunther2023jina}, TinyLLAMA \cite{TinyLLAMA2024}, and MosaicBERT~\cite{portes2023mosaicbert}, henceforth, simply JINA, TinyLLAMA and MOSAIC.
+All these models use a recently proposed FlashAttention \cite{FlashAttention2022} to efficiently process long-contexts as well as special positional embeddings that can generalize to document lengths not seen during training.
+In particular, JINA and MOSAIC use AliBi \cite{press2022train}, while TinyLLAM uses ROPE embeddings \cite{su2023roformer}.
+JINA and MOSAIC are bidirectional encoder-only Transformer model whereas TinyLLAMA is a unidirectional (sometimes called causal) decoder-only Transformer model \cite{vaswani2017attention}.

+Beyond architectural variations, models also vary in their pretraining strategies.
+MOSAIC relies primarily on the masked language (MLM) objective without next sentence prediction (NSP).
+JINA uses this approach as a first step and fine-tuning on retrieval and classification tasks with mean-pooled representations as a second step (following a RoBERTa pretraining strategy \cite{Roberta2019}).
+TinyLLAMA was trained using an autoregressive language modeling objective \cite{TinyLLAMA2024}.
+We found that JINA lost an ability to effectively pool on the \clstok\ token and we used mean-pooling instead.
+We also use mean pooling for TinyLLAMA.
+For MOSAIC we used pooling on \clstok.

-\subsubsection{SplitP models}
+\subsection{SplitP models}

 SplitP models differ in partitioning and aggregation approaches.
 Documents can be split into either disjoint or overlapping chunks.
-In the first case, documents are split in a greedy fashion so that each document chunk except possibly the last one is exactly 512 tokens long after being concatenated with a (padded) query and three special tokens.
+In the first case, documents are split in a greedy fashion so that each document chunk---except possibly the last one---is exactly 512 tokens long (after being concatenated with a (padded) query and three special tokens).
+Because we pad queries to be 32 tokens long, each document chunk contains at most $512 - 32 - 3 = 477$ tokens.

 In the second case, we use a sliding window approach with a window size and stride that are not tied to the maximum length of BERT input.
+Because our primary focus is accuracy and we aim to understand the limits of long-document models, we exclude from evaluation several \emph{SplitP} models, which achieve better efficiency-effectiveness trade-offs by pre-selecting certain document parts and feeding only selected parts into a BERT ranker.
+This includes, but is not limited to, papers by \citet{HofstatterMZCH21,ZouZCMCWSCY21}.